sneha1803/profitability_food_delivery/README.md

 3. **Cost Per Order**: The total cost incurred to fulfill an order including costs for delivery, packaging, payment platforms and labor.
 Lowering this cost improves profit margins, reflecting efficient operational management.
 4. **Commission Fee**: The percentage of order value taken by the platform as a fee.
 This affects profitability for both the delivery service and partnering restaurants.
 5. **Revenue**: The total income generated from all orders.
 Increasing revenue reflects business growth and market demand, crucial for long-term success.
 6. **Profit**:The financial gain after subtracting all operational costs from the total revenue.
-It indicates the efficiency and sustainability of the delivery service.
+A higher profit indicates efficient and profitable delivery operations, essential for business sustainability
 7. **Profit Margin**: The percentage of total revenue that is profit.
-A higher profit margin indicates efficient and profitable delivery operations, essential for business sustainability.
+Showcasing how well we optimize our operations.
+This, in turn, strengthens our financial health, allowing us to reinvest in growth opportunities, enhance our competitive edge, and ensure long-term stability in the market.

 ### Source Dataset : https://www.kaggle.com/datasets/romanniki/food-delivery-cost-and-profitability